NateEag/Actions/readme.txt

 Implement this any way you like.
 It's there for you.

-A directory with symlinks to action directories at ~/actions/current would work just fine, I think, and might be amenable to crafting more of those custom tools I hear so much about.
+A directory with symlinks to action directories at ~/actions/current would work just fine, and might be useful in crafting those custom tools I hear so much about.